openvinotoolkit/openvino/docs/dev/build_linux.md

      mkdir build && cd build
    ```

-> **NOTE**: Disable oneAPI environment if has before this building process.
-Please note that enabling the oneAPI environment during the compilation of OpenVINO from source code on Linux may cause the compilation to fail.
-It is recommended to disable the oneAPI environment during the build process to ensure successful compilation.
-Please proceed with caution and ensure to follow the build instructions accurately.
+> **NOTE**: It is recommended to disable the oneAPI environment before compiling OpenVINO from source on Linux, as it may cause build failures.

 4. OpenVINO Runtime uses a CMake-based build system.
 In the created `build` directory, run `cmake` to fetch project dependencies and create Unix makefiles, then run `make` to build the project:
    ```sh